 I'll write a blog post soon about the details of how the translation journey went.

 And that is why you're reading this right now.
 Before I knew it, I was an indie author, starting completely over in another language.
 Except I can publish my stories a lot faster, because I only need to translate them.
 The coming months will be very exciting for me, with a lot of publications - I hope you'll follow along.
 Until then, thank you for reading!

 Let's keep in touch

 You can follow along on social media, or send me an email if you have comments or questions about anything.
 I would love to get your feedback on the books!
 Don't feel shy about contacting me.

 If you already read one of my books and you feel like doing something really awesome, you could also write a review on my Amazon-page or my Goodreads-page.
 Please know that you're helping others finding my books and that I greatly appreciate it!
 It's not easy starting from scratch as an unknown indie author.
 Thank you!

 Get free stories (yes, plural)

 If you feel like checking out my stories and get a feel for my style, I am currently giving away two of them for free.
 One is vampire story, the other one is about werevolves.
-And both of them are the old kind, not the cute, glimmering ones, but the ones wanting to drink your blood and eat your flesh.
+And both of the monsters are the old kind, not the cute, glimmering ones, but the ones wanting to drink your blood and eat your flesh.

-Get them right below this text:
+Get them right below: